AdemiluaIbukunoluwa/weather-dashboard/README.md

   python src/weather_dashboard.py

 ### Lessons Learned
-- Gained hands-on experience with API integration and data handline
+- Gained hands-on experience with API integration and data handling
 - Understood the process of storing and retrieving data from AWS S3
 - Environment variable management for secure API keys
 - Git workflow for project development